Critical behavior and Joule-Thomson expansion of charged AdS black holes surrounded by exotic fluid with modified Chaplygin equation of state: Thermodynamic of a charged AdS black holes surrounded by MCG

 the Einstein tensor $G_{\mu\nu}$, along with $T_{\mu\nu}^{\text{CMG}}$ refers to the energy-momentum tensor associated with MCG, while $T_{\mu\nu}^{\text{EM}}$ represents the specific formulation of the energy-momentum tensor related to the electromagnetic field

 In this case, we consider a four-dimensional space-time that is static and exhibits spherical symmetry

 the metric function $f(r)$ is dependent on the variable $r$, and $d \Omega^2=d \theta^2+\sin ^2 \theta d \phi^2$.
-To accurately determine the expression for energy density, we provide the metric function in equation $(\ref{2})$ and consider applying conservation conditions to the energy momentum tensor, this consideration yields an intriguing result, such as
+To accurately determine the expression for energy density, we provide the metric function in equation $(\ref{2})$ and consider applying conservation conditions to the energy momentum tensor, this consideration yields an intriguing result, such as \cite{ki12,ki14}

 the utilization of an integration constant, denoted as $\gamma>0$, is crucial.
-It should be noted that the energy density is confined to approximately $\left(\frac{B}{1+A}\right)^{\frac{1}{1+\beta}}$, As a consequence, MCG exhibits characteristics akin to a cosmological constant in regions distant from the BH, while progressively manifesting increased gravitational density as it nears the BH.
+It should be noted that the energy density is confined to approximately $\left(\frac{B}{1+A}\right)^{\frac{1}{1+\beta}}$.
+As a consequence, MCG exhibits characteristics akin to a cosmological constant in regions distant from the black hole, while progressively manifesting increased gravitational density as it nears the black hole.

 Now, we can derive a concise expression for the analytical solution $f(r)$

 here, the variables $M$ and $Q$ denote the physical attributes of black hole mass and charge, respectively, and the hypergeometric function ${_2}F_1[\alpha, \nu; \lambda; \xi]$ can be expressed as a power series